hendrtd/comp-2210/docs/modules/m5/hands-on/avl-trees/avl-trees.md

 ## Submission

-The submission page for this activity asks you to apply your understanding of stacks and queues to a problem and then submit it for a grade.
+The submission page for this activity asks you to apply your understanding of AVL trees to a problem and then submit it for a grade.